On Stanley-Reisner Rings with Minimal Betti Numbers: Introduction

 are called the \emph{bigraded Betti numbers} of $\mathbb{F}[K]$.
 Note that unlike the ordinary Betti numbers of $K$, bigraded Betti numbers of $\mathbb{F}[K]$ are not topological invariants, but only combinatorial invariants of $K$ in general.

 \begin{defi} The \emph{$i$-th Betti number} of the Stanley-Reisner ring $\mathbb{F}[K]$ is

 The \emph{total Betti number} of $\mathbb{F}[K]$ is

 \end{defi} \begin{rem} In many literatures, people also use $\beta_{i,j}(\mathbb{F}[K])$ and $\beta_i(\mathbb{F}[K])$ to refer to bigraded Betti numbers and Betti numbers of $\mathbb{F}[K]$, respectively.
-Our notations in~\eqref{Equ:Def-Bigraded-Betti} and~\eqref{Equ:Def-Betti} are taken from toric topology (see Buchstaber and Panov~\cite{BP15}) which are used to avoid confusions with the notations for ordinary Betti numbers of a simplicial complex. \end{rem}
+Our notations in~\eqref{Equ:Def-Bigraded-Betti} and~\eqref{Equ:Def-Betti} are taken from toric topology (see Buchstaber and Panov~\cite{BP15}) which avoid confusions with the notations for ordinary Betti numbers of a simplicial complex. \end{rem}

-In this paper, we focus our study on those simplicial complexes whose Stanley-Reisner rings have the minimum Betti numbers or minimum total Betti number.
-Note that in some earlier researches, people have studied whether the set of sets of bigraded Betti numbers of monomial ideals attaining a given Hilbert function has a unique minimal element with respect to the lexicographic ordering, see Charalambous and Evans~\cite{CharEvan94}, Richert~\cite{Rich01}, Dodd, Marks, Meyerson and Richert~\cite{DMMR07} and Ragusa and Zappal\'a~\cite{RagZap05}.
-But our attention here is a little different. \n
+In this paper, we focus our study on simplicial complexes whose Stanley-Reisner rings have the minimum possible total Betti number.
+Note that in some earlier researches, people have studied whether the set of bigraded Betti sequences of monomial ideals attaining a given Hilbert function has a unique minimal element with respect to the lexicographic ordering, see Charalambous and Evans~\cite{CharEvan94}, Richert~\cite{Rich01}, Dodd, Marks, Meyerson and Richert~\cite{DMMR07} and Ragusa and Zappal\'a~\cite{RagZap05}.
+But our attention here is a little different.
+The reader is also referred to Boocher and Grifo~\cite{BooGri22} for a survey of lower bounds of Betti numbers of general finitely generated modules over a polynomial ring. \n

-For convenience, we introduce the following notation. \begin{itemize} \item For a pair of integers $(m, d)$ with $ d < m$, let $\Sigma(m, d)$ denote the set of all $d$-dimensional simplicial complexes with vertex set $[m]$.
+For convenience, we introduce the following notation. \begin{itemize} \item For a pair of integers $(m, d)$ with $ d < m$, let $\Sigma(m, d)$ denote the set of all $d$-dimensional simplicial complexes with vertex set $[m]=\{1,\cdots, m\}$.
 By abuse of notation, we consider the \emph{irrelevant complex} $\{\varnothing\}$ as the only element of $\Sigma(0,-1)$. \n

-\item Let $ \Sigma^{min}_{\mathbb{F}}(m, d)=\Big\{K \in \Sigma(m, d) \mid \widetilde{D}(K;\mathbb{F})= \underset{L \in \Sigma(m, d)}{\min} \widetilde{D}(L;\mathbb{F}) \Big\} \subseteq \Sigma(m, d) $. \end{itemize}
+\item Let $ \Sigma^{min}_{\mathbb{F}}(m, d)=\Big\{K \in \Sigma(m, d) \mid \widetilde{D}(K;\mathbb{F})= \underset{L \in \Sigma(m, d)}{\min} \widetilde{D}(L;\mathbb{F}) \Big\} $. \end{itemize}

 We call any member of $\Sigma^{min}_{\mathbb{F}}(m, d)$ a \emph{$\widetilde{D}$-minimal simplicial complex} (over $\mathbb{F}$). \n